-For our more acute patients begin on the Erigo.
+For our more acute patients who have blood pressure issues we begin on the Erigo.
 Once they can tolerate upright activity for more than 20 minutes we move on to more involved devices like the Lokomat.

 Andago is one of our favorite devices.
-We use it for training standing balance and core stability.
-It is a tool for evaluation as well: sit to stand, hip extension, etc. After these tests, we walk with them if it is within their capabilities.
+It is a great tool for evaluation as well: sit to stand, hip extension, etc. After these tests, we walk with them if it is within their capabilities.